First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 Courtesy of the National Archaeological Museum of Madrid

-The four coins seen so far all had the same stack or die on the obverse side during the coining process, but not on the reverse side.
+All four coins seen so far had the same die or probably pile on the obverse during the coinage process, but not on the reverse side.
 This is significant.

-This subsequent issue from the first set, however, does not share the same stack or die.
+However, this subsequent issue pertaining to the first group, does not share the same obverse pile or die.

 Obverse: IHS: KATHEA:NAVARRE:REG S